akoskm/akoskm.github.io/_posts/2020-02-06-how-to-recognize-implementation-details-and-why-avoid-testing-them.md

 We're excited to try this new algorithm, but our test won't pass anymore.
 The recursion is gone!

+The biggest problem with such tests is that they don't increase confidence in our software.
+The only thing they show is the presence of a recursion, an implementation detail that might change in the future.

 You'll run into the same problem while working on any kind of software over a period of time.
-Your software development skills might improve during that period, you rewrite some of your code, but the problems you solve remain the same.
+Your development skills might improve during that period, you rewrite some of your code, but the problems you solve remain the same.

-The biggest problem is that such tests don't increase confidence in our software.
-They only thing they show is the presence of a recursion, an implementation detail that might change over time.

 Focus on the business requirements while writing tests so they keep working even after the implementation changes.